mkjems/gunfight/README.markdown

 * Syncs watch
 * listen for planning events
-  * Adds them to schedule
+  * Add them to schedule
 * Starts animation loop, Request animation frame.
-(Different framerate for each player)
+(Different framerate for each player, challenge)

 ### The Loop

 * Update world
    * Check Schedule and change Model accordingly.(What should happen in this frame)
    * NB.
 The world is also the state of the keys of the keyboard.
    * Move everything one tick.
+By 1000/framerate ms. The movements must be a function of time.
 * Send Change events of user input to server.
 Never change the model directly.
 So it will happen in aprox 100ms but in sync across all participating browsers.
 * Paint world